Astros vs. Mariners Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has put up 72 hits with 18 doubles, eight home runs and 49 walks.
-He has driven in 32 runs with one stolen base.
+Crawford has 73 hits with 18 doubles, eight home runs, 49 walks and 32 RBI.
+He's also stolen one base.

-- Crawford has picked up a hit in seven games in a row.
-In his last 10 games he is hitting .351 with four doubles, three home runs, nine walks and seven RBI.
+- Crawford takes an eight-game streak with at least one hit into this contest.
+During his last 10 outings he is hitting .308 with four doubles, two home runs, seven walks and six RBI.

 Crawford Recent Games